Uto-Aztecan languages: Geographic distribution

-Uto-Aztecan languages are spoken in the North American mountain ranges and adjacent lowlands of the western United States in the states of Oregon, Idaho, Montana, Utah, California, Nevada, and Arizona.
+Uto-Aztecan languages are spoken in the North American mountain ranges and adjacent lowlands of the western United States in the states of Oregon, Idaho, Montana, Utah, California, Nevada, Wyoming, and Arizona.
 In Mexico, they are spoken in the states of Sonora, Sinaloa, Chihuahua, Nayarit, Durango, Zacatecas, Jalisco, Michoacán, Guerrero, San Luis Potosí, Hidalgo, Puebla, Veracruz, Morelos, State of Mexico, and in Mexico City.
 Classical Nahuatl (the language of the Aztecs) and its modern relatives, the Nahuan languages, are part of the Uto-Aztecan family.
 The Nawat language, a Nahuan language, spread to Central America in a wave of migration in the Pre-Columbian era and had many speakers there.
 It was extinct in Guatemala, Honduras, and Nicaragua and is nearly extinct in western El Salvador, but it has undergone a recent language revitalization.